b3yte/Kiwi/README.md

 ## About The Project

-This repository contains a collection of tools for interacting with moviestarplanet classic.
+This repository contains a collection of tools for interacting with moviestarplanet 1.
 The tools are implemented in .PY and allow users to automate various tasks within the game.

 ## Getting Started